 9.2 BALL REBOUNDS FROM POCKET: Balls must remain in a pocket to count as pocketed.
 If a ball goes into a pocket and bounces back on to the playing surface, it is not considered pocketed.
 If it is the 9-ball, it is not a win.
 If it is the cue ball, it is not a scratch.
 Clearing pockets which are full or nearly full of balls is the responsibility of the shooting player.

-9.3 HANGING BALL: If an object ball hangs in a pocket, the ball is considered to be pocketed if it drops in 5 seconds or less after coming to complete rest by the hole.
-If a hanging ball drops in the pocket after being at rest for 5 seconds or more, the ball is returned to the original position on the edge and the incoming player’s may begin his/her inning.
+9.3 HANGING BALL: If an object ball hangs in a pocket and drops in 5 seconds or less after coming to complete rest by the hole, the ball is considered to be pocketed.
+If a hanging ball drops in the pocket after being at rest for more than 5 seconds, the ball is returned to the original position on the edge, and the incoming player may begin his/her inning.
 Both players will have the opportunity to argue their case, and the referee’s decision is final.

 9.4 SUSPENDED BALLS: If one or more balls become suspended in a pocket beyond the edge of the slate because it is partially supported by other balls, it is considered pocketed if the removal of the supporting ball(s) would cause the supported/suspended ball to fall into the pocket.
 Tournament officials are the sole judges of whether this rule applies to any situation.

 10.2 REFEREES: The League Operator (or his/her assistants) will perform the duties of a referee in the event that referees are busy or not utilized.
-If the Tournament Director, his/her assistants or a referee is not to be found within a reasonable time frame, a spectator may sub as an official referee when agreed upon by both players.
+If the Tournament Director, his/her assistants, or a referee cannot be found within a reasonable time frame, a spectator may sub as an official referee when agreed upon by both players.

 10.3 PLAYING WITHOUT A REFEREE: When a referee or tournament official is not available, the players in the match will be responsible for racking balls, watching for fouls, and insuring adherence to the rules of competition.
 Both players may agree on an audience member to stand in and perform any duty of a tournament official.

 10.4 QUESTIONABLE SHOT: If there is a shot that could be a questionable hit or foul, the seated player is responsible for calling for a tournament official to watch the hit before the opponent shoots.
 Once notified, the player at the table must then wait for an official to watch the shot.
-Likewise, if a player is uncertain whether some rule has been broken, he is responsible for seeking immediate clarification from league officials or rule book before play continues.
+Likewise, if a player is uncertain whether some rule has been broken, he/she is responsible for seeking immediate clarification from league officials or the rulebook before play continues.
 After play continues, it is unlikely that a problem can be remedied.

 10.5 ADVICE VS. RULES CLARIFICATION: The referee must NEVER give advice nor offer an opinion on points of play.
 Only when asked by either player for clarification of a rule will the referee then explain that specific rule to the best of his/her ability.
-Any incorrect statement by the referee will not protect a player from enforcement of the actual rule.
-When asked, the referee must tell either player the score, whether the cue ball is frozen to an object ball or rail, etc. If the referee sees that a foul is about to be committed by either player, he must say nothing until after the foul, since any warning before the foul would constitute “advice” from the referee.
+Any incorrect statement given by the referee will not protect a player from enforcement of the actual rule.
+If the referee sees that a foul is about to be committed by either player, he must say nothing until after the foul, since any warning before the foul would constitute “advice” from the referee.

-10.6 PROMPTING WARNINGS: When it is either player’s opinion that the referee is failing to issue a mandatory warning, he/she may remind the referee that such a warning is necessary.
+10.6 PROMPTING WARNINGS: If either player has the opinion that the referee is failing to issue a mandatory warning, he/she may remind the referee that such a warning is necessary.

 10.7 CALLING FOULS: The referee will call all fouls as soon as they occur and will inform the incoming player that he/she has ball in hand.

-10.9 RESTORING POSITION: When it becomes necessary, the referee will restore disturbed balls to their original positions to the best of their ability.
-The referee may solicit information for this purpose if he/she is not sure of original positions.
+10.9 RESTORING POSITION: When it becomes necessary, the referee will restore disturbed balls to their original positions to the best of his/her ability.
+If the referee is not sure of original positions, he/she may solicit information for this purpose.
 If the balls were disturbed by a player in the match, his/her opponent has the option of preventing restoration.
-If the balls were disturbed by someone else, then it is a mandatory for the referee to restore the balls.
-In this case, the referee may instruct the shooter to replay the shot after restoration, if the outside interference had an effect on the outcome of the shot.
+If the balls were disturbed by someone else, it is mandatory for the referee to restore the balls.
+In this case, if the outside interference had an effect on the outcome of the shot, the referee may instruct the shooter to replay the shot after restoration.
 If not, the referee will instruct the shooter to continue play after restoration.

-10.10 VERIFICATION: The referee may use any means to gather needed information to make a decision concerning a disputed play or game situation.
+10.10 VERIFICATION: The referee may use any means to gather needed information in order to make a decision concerning a disputed play or game situation.

 10.12 RESOLVING DISPUTES: Any disagreement between the two players will be resolved by the League Operator or his/her appointed substitute, or any administrative member of the UPA.